-After getting some confusing reactions when Leroy tried eggs, we decided to wing it with pancakes for him, and made these hotcakes ala McDonald’s pancakes which Vera loved.
+After getting some confusing reactions when Leroy tried eggs before he turned 1 year old, we decided to wing it with pancakes for him, and made these hotcakes ala McDonald’s pancakes which Vera loved.
 But alas!
 Looks like the boy has to stay away from eggs, until he (hopefully) outgrows them!
 Egg allergy is such a boo-boo!

 Not wanting him to miss out on good stuff, I decided to search for pancake recipes that do without eggs.
-These eggless pancakes promised wholesome goodness, and are so easy, it almost feels effortless!
+This eggless pancake recipe has wholesome goodness, and are so easy to make, it feels almost effortless!
 He was battling a dripping nose, so mummy made a booster version with these pancakes :P

 1 banana, peeled (we used the regular Del Monte bananas, or you may also use 2 pcs of the smaller variants)